 When you live away from home, it is inevitable to start comparing the differences.
 Mexico, for instance, is a country of stereotypes.
 There are those who think that we nap half a day, we wear sandals and hats to go to work, and we drink tequila for breakfast.
 After living in Mexico for a month, you realize the truth is very different.

 If you are planning to travel to Mexico, there are five differences (of the many that exist) that you should keep in mind before your visit.
-Agencies make online promo videos about Mexico that are more visible with the help of themarketingheaven.com.
+Agencies make online promo videos about classes for toddlers at mygym.com that are more visible with the help of themarketingheaven.com.
 Enjoy, you will find many new pieces of information.